processing/p5.js/contributor_docs/fes_reference_dev_notes.md

 ##### Description
 `_friendlyFileLoadError()` is called by the `loadX()` functions if there is an error during file loading.

 This function generates and displays friendly error messages if a file fails to load correctly.
-It also checks if the size of a file might be too large to load and produces a warning.
+It also checks and produces a warning if the size of a file is too large to load.

-Currently version contains templates for generating error messages for `image`, `XML`, `table`, `text`, `json` and `font` files.
+The current version contains templates for generating error messages for `image`, `XML`, `table`, `text`, `json` and `font` files.

-Implemented to:
+Implemented to functions in:
 * `image/loading_displaying/loadImage()`
 * `io/files/loadFont()`
 * `io/files/loadTable()`